 Nira Ben Simhon - Kitah Gan (Kindergarten) Teacher

 Nira is a Reggio-Emilia inspired educator with many years of experience in kindergarten and early childhood education.
-She joins Yavneh this fall in the Gan (Kindergarten) classroom.
 Before coming to Yavneh, Nira worked at the Oshman Family JCC in Palo Alto as a Hebrew immersion teacher and program coordinator.
 Prior to that, she taught kindergarten in Israel and worked at a preschool in Sunnyvale.
 Nira loves working with children and especially enjoys exploring the world of the Hebrew language with them in a fun and exciting way.
 Nira holds a degree in child development and education from David Yellin College in Jerusalem.

 Nira and her husband Ilan have 4 children.
 She enjoys exploring art and nature, passions which she often shares through projects that she creates with her students.